spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/2-standalone-stream-kafka.md

 The source application `UsageDetailSender`'s output is connected to the `UsageCostProcessor` processor application's input.
 The `UsageCostProcessor` application's output is connected to the `UsageCostLogger` sink application's input.

-When these applications are run, the `Kafka` binder binds the applications output/input channels to Kafka topics.
+When these applications are run, the `Kafka` binder binds the applications' output/input boundaries into the corresponding topics in Kafka.
-**TODO no need to prefix with 'test-', that is not being done in the cf/k8s cases.
-They should all be the same**

-- `UsageDetailSender`'s output and `UsageCostProcessor`'s input are bound to `test-usage-detail` topic
-- `UsageCostProcessor`'s output and `UsageCostLogger`'s input are bound to `test-usage-cost` topic.

 ### Local

-You can run the above applications as standalone applications on your `local` environment.
+We will now run the above applications as standalone applications on your `local` environment.

-**TODO replace with docker instructions**

 You can [download](https://kafka.apache.org/downloads) and setup `Kafka` on your local.